Independent coalition in graphs: existence and characterization: Independent coalition number for some classes of graphs

 Now let $n=9$.
 Consider the path $P_9$ with $V(P_9)=\lbrace v_1,v_2,v_3,v_4,v_5,v_6,v_7,v_8,v_9\rbrace$.
 By Lemma \ref{lempath} and Observation \ref{obs1}, we have $IC(P_n)\leq 6$.
 Now we show that $IC(P_9)\neq 6$.
 Suppose that $IC(P_9)=6$.
 Let $\pi$ be an $IC(P_9)$-partition.
 There exist three cases.

 \textbf{Case 1.} $\pi$ consists of a set (name $A$) of cardinality $4$ and five singleton sets.
-Since $\gamma_i (P_9)=3$, all singleton sets must be an $ic$-partner of $A$, and by Theorem \ref{the-del}, $A$ has at most two $ic$-partners, a contradiction.
+Since $\gamma_i (P_9)=3$, each singleton set must be an $ic$-partner of $A$.
+On the other hand, by Theorem \ref{the-del}, $A$ has at most two $ic$-partners, a contradiction.

 \textbf{Case 2.} $\pi$ consists of a set (name $A$) of cardinality $3$, a set (name $B$) of cardinality $2$ and four singleton sets.
 Since $\gamma_i (P_9)=3$, no two singleton sets in $\pi$ are $ic$-partners.
 Furthermore, by Theorem \ref{the-del}, $A$ has at most two $ic$-partners, so at least two singleton sets of $\pi$ must be $ic$-partners of $B$, which is impossible, as $P_9$ has a unique independent dominating set of cardinality $3$.